nathancordrey/nathancordrey/pages/misc/mud-kitchen.md

 This version feels like the best balance for two children using it together.

 Compared with the earlier 48" concept, the added width should make it easier for both kids to have their own zone without losing a shared central workspace.
 The second basin adds flexibility and should make the station more fun and more usable.
+Removing the backsplash makes the overall design cleaner, simpler, and a little more elegant.

 The cedar-and-Accoya material plan keeps the build premium where it matters while avoiding the cost of making the entire piece from Accoya.

 ## Current Preferred Version